On this page

-The fact sheet explains your organisation's obligations if there is a data breach and sets out how to comply with the Notifiable Data Breaches scheme.
+This fact sheet explains your organisation’s obligations if there is a data breach and how to comply with the Notifiable Data Breaches scheme.

 Regardless of the industry your organisation operates in, your organisation probably collects and stores a huge amount of information and uses many different kinds of technology in its daily operations.
 It is extremely important to ensure that your organisation is taking steps to protect and secure personal information.

 Our fact sheet contains information about cybersecurity, including common cyber risks, protecting your organisation’s information and electronic systems and reducing the likelihood of a data breach.